Tully Falls

-The Tully Falls, a horsetail chute waterfall on the Tully River, is located in the UNESCO World Heritagelisted Wet Tropics in the Far North region of Queensland, Australia.
+The Tully Falls, a horsetail chute waterfall on the Tully River, is located in the UNESCO World Heritage-listed Wet Tropics in the Far North region of Queensland, Australia.
 It formed the eastern boundary of the Dyirbal.

 Location and features

 From the Atherton Tableland at an approximate elevation of 673 m above sea level, the falls descend in the range of 180–210 m into the Tully Gorge National Park, near the town of Ravenshoe.
 Access to the falls is via a 1.6 km graded track.

 Most of the water that would have otherwise flowed over the falls has been diverted to the Kareeya Hydro Power Station and dammed by Koombooloomba Dam.
 As a result, the falls flow only during a big wet season.